graphistry/graphistry-cli/README.md

   * [Roadmap](https://github.com/graphistry/graphistry-community/projects/1) and [release notes](https://graphistry.zendesk.com/hc/en-us/articles/360033184174)
   * On unconfigured instance reboots, you may need to first run `sudo systemctl start docker`
   * [Update, backup, and migrate](docs/update-backup-migrate.md)
+* Use and develop
+  * [Main documentation](https://hub.graphistry.com/docs) or the same URL adjusted for your local server's address
 * Test:
   * [Testing an install](docs/testing-an-install.md)